rickys93/lap2-project-backend/README.md

 - /login POST Accepts a JSON object containing the user's credentials and logs the user in.
 - /logout POST Logs the user out.
 The user must be authenticated to access this endpoint.

-Use an API testing platform such as Hoppscotch, Postman or Insomnia to test the API.
+Use an API testing platform such as Hoppscotch or Postman to test the API.

 ## Known Bugs
 Please note that there may be some bugs in the project, including the following: